 I doubt the movie intended to be prescient.
 In fact, you might consider it an expression of anger and frustration given the volatility of that time, which included the Vietnam War, assassinations, sexual liberation, racial tensions, and urban unrest.
 In this sense, it was a satire showing what might happen if things continued on the same path without change.
 But if you don’t get the tongue-in-cheek nature of the movie, you’ll not only miss the point, you’ll end up taking things to an extreme just as the movie did.
 Satire will become reality.

-To wit, today, there are those who want to amend the Constitution, abolish the Electoral College, add states to the union, lower the voting age still further, pack the Supreme Court, and set up detention camps for anyone refusing to comply with health policy regarding COVID.
-Vaccines will be mandatory.
-This is not just idle talk or the “hippie fascism” of Max Frost but the plans of certain legislators who would turn Wild in the Streets into a very real dystopia.
+To wit, today, there are those who want to amend the Constitution, abolish the Electoral College, add states to the union, lower the voting age still further, and set up camps for anyone refusing to comply with health policy regarding COVID.
+This is not just idle talk or the “hippie fascism” of Max Frost but the plans of certain legislators who would turn movie fiction into reality.

-Of course, the voting age isn’t a driving issue anymore.
-I suspect that if Johnny Fergus were running today, his cause célèbre would be climate change and the new consciousness required to combat that, not to mention the massive economic debt that, oddly enough, will burden future generations.
+The voting age is no longer an issue.
+Oddly enough, we have Richard Nixon to thank for that.
+I suspect that if Johnny Fergus were in politics today, his cause célèbre would be climate change and the new consciousness required to counter it.
 Not to worry.
 Max “Frost” and the Troopers will be right beside him, singing about the revolution and the shape of things to come.

 We are just about there.